America’s Favorite Out of State Football Teams, Mapped

 Some people look forward to the start of fall for their love of cool weather, changing leaves, and of course, their first pumpkin spice latte.
 But for sports fans around the country, one force reigns supreme: football season.

 When it comes to the gridiron, what’s close to home is often close to the heart.
 But that certainly does not mean every football fan in America prefers the team closest to their front stoop.
 Countless more grow up rooting for far-flung teams, or retain loyalty to their original home team after moving to another state.
-Other times, something as simple as a jersey, logo, team colors, or mascot can create a football fanatic for life.
+Other times, something as simple as a jersey, logo, team colors, t-shirt or mascot can create a football fanatic for life.
 Whatever the reason, you are sure to find people from sea to shining sea passionately rooting for out of state football teams.

 When considering the substantial undercurrent of mismatched fandom, the Custom Ink team wanted to investigate exactly which out of state teams have the largest fan bases in unfamiliar territory.
 To figure this out, we turned to Google Trends, looking at stats related to shopping specifically.
 What we found was so interesting, we had to map it out and share it with the world!